cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   The called dialog then is already customized with the right key length and after pushing "Back" the generated key will be used as hex input for the encryption method.
 AES-256 needs SHA-256.
+  CT1: From AES-Tool 2.6 (deployed with CT 1.4.31) you can enter the key in ASCII form.
+The ASCII characters are then tranformed via PKCS#5.

-- Make customizable by the user how big the part of text and binary files can be which CrypTool will load.
+- Make customizable by the user, how big the part of text and binary files can be, which CrypTool will load.

 - New magnification function in the display for graphics and/or display of co-ordinates of the current mouse pointer position.